 Blocker!
 What a blocker defect is?
-In Software Testing we come across various kinds of Defects.
-What is the extent of that defect and what should be the order to resolve that defect is severity and priority of that defect.
+In Software Testing, we come across various kinds of Defects.
+What is the extent of that defect and what should be the order to resolving that defect is the severity and priority of that defect?

 Now the question is how to decide the severity and priority of a bug or defect?

-The Severity and Priority of a bug is decided by business provider and the bug triage meeting members.
+The Severity and Priority of a bug are decided by the business provider and the bug triage meeting members.

 Last Monday, I was working on a mobile application and come across a defect in which I was not able to Log in.
 That was almost a headache for our team as the build is delivered to the QA team and such kind of defect can affect the deliverables of the product as we were not able to test the further functionality.

 We immediately reported that bug as a blocker and inform our team members about that bug that it might affect the deliverables.